-Copyright 2004 by The Wicker Woman-Cathryn Peters
+Copyright © The Wicker Woman-Cathryn Peters

-Are you confused with all these terms thrown around about what exactly is paper fibre rush, paper wicker and paper rope or twist?
+Are you confused with all these terms thrown around about what exactly is paper fibre rush, paper wicker, and paper rope or twist?
 Would it help to know the difference so you can purchase antique furniture and not get ripped off?

 In this article, you’ll learn the differences between the various paper rush materials, giving you a clear picture of what the terms mean and also show examples.
 Enjoy!